 Super Rush's motion controls are an entirely different beast.
 You hold the SL button on the Joy-Con and take your swing.
 It's very reminiscent of Wii Sports.
 Unfortunately, this doesn't work that well when tackling Super Rush's trickier courses.
-Full swings are manageable and are fairly easy to hit on target, but shots that requires a delicate touch, require plenty of practice... and a wrist strap.
+Full swings are manageable and are fairly easy to hit on target, but shots that require a delicate touch, require plenty of practise... and a wrist strap.

 Mario Golf: Super Rush comes with a few different modes.
 Speed Golf sees you racing to finish each hole as fast as you can.
 Each shot adds 30 seconds to your time.
 Coins and hearts are scattered across the fairways.
 Coins help fill your special shot bar and hearts replenish much-needed stamina.
-Everyone is also playing simultaneously for added chaos.
-There's also a points-based variation of Speed Golf.
-Which is essentially match play and can lead to some fantastically tight contests.
+Everyone is playing simultaneously for added chaos.
+There's also a points-based variation of Speed Golf, which is essentially match play, and can lead to some fantastically tight contests.